 The accompanying notes are mostly explanatory and some even tell the reader where to look in the shot, but some really contribute nothing and just seem to try to add information onto a picture which is quite empty and unremarkable (a reference to the wildlife and refraction bits).

 A Thousand Word Love Affair really just documents Hannick’s feeling for photography rather than contribute to the art of photography itself.
 It is recommended if you are just starting out on photography yourself and wish to look at how another photographer has developed their process from its beginnings.
 The experimental tone provides variety of post-processing, color schemes, sizing, framing, composition, quality, and genre, but tends to stay within the “still working it out” end of the provided spectrum.

 Freelance content writer, editor, and translator with a literature MA.
-I'm passionate about all kinds of literature and film.
+I'm passionate about all kinds of literature and art.
 I enjoy editing, reading, and writing creative and informative content to the best of my abilities.
-Originality, vision, insight, and entertainment are priorities for me. #Scifi, #travelogues, and #earlymodern
+Originality, insight, and entertainment are priorities for me. #Scifi